Copyright Registration Law and Your Art

 Those of you with multiple works of art to register can take advantage of an option called "batch or group copyrighting" which allows you to copyright any number of related pieces in a single filing, no matter how many artworks are involved.
 The following link provides complete information about copyright services and fees.

-Disclaimer: Please be aware that I am not an attorney and that the contents of this article should not be construed as legal advice.
+Disclaimer: Please be aware that I am not an attorney and that the contents of this article should in no way be construed as legal advice.
 If you have any questions of a legal nature, consult an attorney.